imtanmoyd/Karm-AI/README.md

-# 🌿 Karm AI – Your Krishna-Inspired AI Companion
+# 🌿 Karm AI – Walk your path.
+I’ll walk beside you.

 Karm AI is a spiritual AI assistant guided by the teachings of **Lord Krishna** in the Bhagavad Gita.
 It offers wisdom, moral reflection, and emotional clarity through: